perun-network/perun-ckb-contract/README.md

 This script handle access rights to all funds belonging to a Perun channel.
 It ensures that only channel participants are able to consume said funds.

+## perun-vchannel-lockscript
+This script is used to handle access-rights to the live Perun virtual channel cell.

+## perun-vchannel-typescript
+This script is used to handle a Perun virtual channel's state progression on-chain.

+## Developement
+Require: `capsule` with version `0.9.2`, `ckb` with version `0.109.0+`

 Build contracts:

 ``` sh